 *Ensuring they know who to go to in school if they have a problem

 Your child and their health & safety are our number one priority.
 We employ the following strategies to keep your child healthy and safe:

 Our Headteacher has had specific training around CSE (Child Sex Exploitation) and is a CSE Champion, and the Headteacher and Deputy Headteacher have also received PREVENT training around challenging and preventing extremism, both of which have been disseminated to all teaching and support staff in the school.
-All staff follow The Statutory Guidance ‘Keeping Pupils Safe in Education’ (Sept 2016).
+All staff follow The Statutory Guidance ‘Keeping Children Safe in Education’.